helightdev/dogs/docs/advanced/operation_modes.md

 # Operation Modes
 Operation modes are a relatively unique concept to the dogs serialization library.
 They are used to provide different ways of consuming the auto-generated structure definitions.

 All converters must implement `resolveOperationMode`.
-This function is used to lookup converter specific operation modes, like the `NativeSerializerMode` or the `GraphSerializerMode`.
+This function is used to lookup converter specific operation modes, like the `NativeSerializerMode`.

 To make handling the operation modes more intuitive, the `OperationMapMixin<T>` is provided.
 It is used to provide a lookup table for operation modes.